‘To be pregnant is to be vitally alive, thoroughly woman, and undoubtedly inhabited’. Anne Buchanan & Debra Klingsporn

 In preparation for birth, acupuncture is recommended from 36 weeks gestation, weekly for 3-4 weeks.
 Treatment focuses on softening the cervix, relaxing and softening the ligaments, regulating the hormones and reducing stress.
 Acupuncture has been found to be very effective in encouraging and progressing labour, once the due date is reached.

 As mentioned previously, Acupuncture has been found to be helpful for pregnancy-related symptoms such as Sciatica, Cramps, Threatened miscarriage, Nausea and vomiting, Carpal tunnel syndrome, Lower back pain, Fatigue and exhaustion, Insomnia, Anxiety and depression, Anaemia, Constipation, Vaginal discharge, Heartburn, Itching, Oedema, Sinusitis, Haemorrhoids and more.

 What does the treatment plan consist of?
 Everyone is different, but most women feel an improvement in their symptoms after the first session.
 Up to six sessions may be required, depending on the particular problem presented.
 Treatments are generally done weekly.

 You’re in good hands.

-Ann is a fully qualified and accredited Acupuncturist, who is passionate about helping and supporting couples who are trying to conceive naturally or those undergoing assisted conception (IUI/ IVF).
+Louise is a fully qualified and accredited Acupuncturist & Clinical Hypnotherapist, who is passionate about helping and supporting couples who are trying to conceive naturally or those undergoing assisted conception (IUI/ IVF).
 This approach helps to optimize fertility, naturally, using a unique combination of tried, tested and proven methods.

-Ann is recognised by all health funds that offer rebates for Acupuncture.
+Louise is recognised by all health funds that offer rebates for Acupuncture and Hypnotherapy.
 Check with your fund to confirm your level of cover.